chaudanghuy/amazon_crawler/README.md

 * Scrape product reviews from individual product pages
 * Use ScrapeOps Proxy for proxy rotation and monitoring
 * Use ScrapeOps Monitor for monitoring and scheduling
-* React frontend to display crawled data
+* NodeJS frontend to display crawled data

 ## Requirements